5T33Z0/Clover-Crate/RtVariables/README.md

 # RtVariables
 ![RTvarsnu](https://user-images.githubusercontent.com/76865553/140332564-944c61eb-6168-4a12-b580-0f0744fd4fdf.png)

-This seciton contains Runtime Variables affecting Apple services or Clover itself. `ROM` and `MLB` for example are required to allow registration in iMessage service.
-Starting from Clover r1129 the parameters are taken from SMBIOS and are not needed to be entered maually here unless something is missing.
+This section contains Runtime Variables affecting Apple services or Clover itself. `ROM` and `MLB` for example are required to allow registration in iMessage service.
+Starting from Clover r1129 the parameters are taken from SMBIOS and are not needed to be entered manually here unless something is missing.

 ## ROM
 Last digits of `SmUUID` or `MAC Address`.
 Clover can detect and apply the MAC Address of your Ethernet Adapter automatically if `UseMacAddr0` is selected.
 This does not work for everyone, so test it.